 - Click the OK button.

-Once the process is complete, connect the Seagate hard drive to your PS4 console and see if it’s getting recognized.
+Once the process is complete, connect your hard drive to your PS4 console and check the Seagate External Hard Drive PS4 Not Working issue is solved or not.

 SCENARIO 2: THE PROBLEM IS WITH THE PS4 CONSOLE